nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 subjects.
 This application ensures that students would be able to revise, even if they are doing it at the last minute.

-This user guide provides an in-depth documentation on the installation process, the appplication features, and the appplication usage to get you started.
+This user guide provides an in-depth documentation on the installation process, the application features, and the application usage to get you started.

 Note the following symbols and formatting used in this document: